Rainbow Family

-Origins and practices
+Origins

 The Rainbow Family was created out of the Vortex I gathering at Milo McIver State Park in Estacada, Oregon (30 miles south of Portland, Oregon), from August 28 to September 3, 1970.
 Inspired in large part by the first Woodstock Festival, two attendees at Vortex, Barry "Plunker" Adams and Garrick Beck, are both considered among the founders of the Rainbow Family.
 Adams emerged from the Haight-Ashbury scene in San Francisco and is the author of Where Have All the Flower Children Gone?
 Beck is the son of Julian Beck, founder of The Living Theatre, known for their production Paradise Now!

 The first official Rainbow Family Gathering was held at the Strawberry Lake, Colorado, on the Continental Divide, in 1972.
-Use of this site was offered by Paul Geisendorfer, a local developer, after a court order was issued against their gathering at the original location on nearby Table Mountains.
+A week before the festival was to begin, local authorities banned the event and state police blocked the road to the lake.
+A film of the 1972 Gathering states that Paul Geisendorfer, a local landowner, offered his land as a temporary site as over 10,000 attendees gathered behind police barriers.
+While there were hundreds of arrests, the huge number of attendees caused authorities to stand down and let them pass through the barriers.

+Practices

 Regional Rainbow Gatherings are held throughout the year in the United States, as are annual and regional gatherings in dozens of other countries.
 These Gatherings are non-commercial, and all who wish to attend peacefully are welcome to participate.
 There are no leaders, and traditionally the Gatherings last for a week, with the primary focus being on gathering on public land on the Fourth of July in the U.S., when attendees pray, meditate, and/or observe silence in a group effort to focus on world peace.
 Most gatherings elsewhere in the world last a month from new moon to new moon, with the full moon being the peak celebration.
 Rainbow Gatherings emphasize a spiritual focus towards peace, love, and unity.